Whip Wilson: Movie career

-Wilson may have come along too late to establish himself as a major star; studios were already phasing out low-budget westerns.
+Wilson may have come along too late to establish himself as a major star; studios were already phasing out low-budget Westerns.
 Veteran comedian Andy Clyde (as "Winks" Grayson) was a valuable asset as co-star, but the series got little attention.
 After 12 films, Clyde left the cast, replaced by Fuzzy Knight (playing his sidekick "Texas") and later by Jim Bannon.
-In 1950 Wilson starred in Gunslingers, Arizona Territory, Cherokee Uprising, Fence Riders, and Outlaws of Texas.
-In 1951 his character continued in Lawless Cowboys, Stage to Blue River, Canyon Raiders, and Abilene Trail.
+In 1950, Wilson starred in Gunslingers, Arizona Territory, Cherokee Uprising, Fence Riders, and Outlaws of Texas.
+In 1951, his character continued in Lawless Cowboys, Stage to Blue River, Canyon Raiders, and Abilene Trail.

-There was nothing novel or original about Wilson to distinguish himself from other cowboy stars.
+Nothing was novel or original about Wilson to distinguish himself from other cowboy stars.
 The name of his horse, the bullwhip gimmick, and the false past created by his publicity agents were all derivative.
-Wilson's career never really took off, and by 1952 his Hollywood career was all but over, with him starring in Night Raiders and his last film, Wyoming Roundup.
-He appeared uncredited in a 1953 western The Silver Whip, then was hired to perform the whip scenes in the 1955 Burt Lancaster film The Kentuckian.
-It would be the last film he would work on.
+Wilson's career never really took off, and by 1952, his Hollywood career was all but over, with him starring in Night Raiders and his last film, Wyoming Roundup.
+He appeared uncredited in a 1953 Western The Silver Whip, then was hired to perform the whip scenes in the 1955 Burt Lancaster film The Kentuckian.
+It was the last film on which he worked.
 He later appeared as a guest on TV's You Asked for It, giving a bullwhip demonstration.